BobbyH49/SQLServerk8s/modules/setup.md

 8. Download and install [SQL Server Management Studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) on SqlK8sJumpbox

+9. Download and extract the contents of this project to the C Drive (https://github.com/BobbyH49/SQLServerk8s)

 ## Create Domain Controller

 This script will install ADDS on SqlK8sDC and then promote it to a Domain Controller.
 It will then create an OU called ComputersOU and make this the default OU for domain joined computers.